San Francisco; Portland

-His practice encompasses a wide variety of federal and state tax issues, including domestic and cross-border mergers and acquisitions, executive compensation matters, real estate matters, development and investment in renewable energy projects, transactions involving pass-through entities, and complex tax controversies.
+His practice encompasses a wide variety of federal and state tax issues, including domestic and cross-border mergers and acquisitions, executive compensation matters, real estate matters, and taxation of pass-through entities.

 Mary Wallace, Of Counsel in the Washington, D.C., office, has been a corporate lawyer for over twenty years and is a member of the M&A and Private Equity Group.
 Mary has extensive experience in sophisticated corporate and finance transactions, including broad experience in investor-side representation in investments in private equity and mezzanine funds and mezzanine debt and equity co-investment transactions.
 She has represented public pension fund investors, including the Washington State Investment Board and the Oregon Public Employees Retirement Fund, and well as private investors, such as the alternative investment program of a global health services company.

 Mary represents financial institutions and other entities in connection with private debt financings (secured and unsecured), co-investment transactions, private equity financings and restructurings involving privately held companies.
 She regularly negotiates and drafts complex legal documents to implement these transactions.

 Stephen is an associate in the corporate team in London and has experience in advising organisations in the areas of M&A, venture capital and renewable energy.

 Stephen has advised investment funds in the renewable energy sector as well as investors and companies in the technology sector on a broad range of corporate matters including acquisitions, disposals, corporate reorganisations and investments.
 Stephen's training contract included a secondment to the legal department of a large US investment bank supporting the equity investment division.